vinstic-myshell/myshell-doc-en/product-manual/myshell-points-system-(beta).md

 * Reward redemption:
   1. Genesis Pass: Creator benefits, more private robots, privileges to public robots, support for using the GPT-4 model for creation, and more benefits!
 (For those who have obtained the Genesis Pass, please be patient as we will transfer the Pass to your account within 7 days after casting.)
   2. Premium membership card (1 month): Can be redeemed for one month of premium membership (stackable) after membership payment is activated (expected within three months), suitable for ordinary users who are not creators.
-  3. S1 commemorative medal: A season-exclusive medal that will soon be cast as an NFT and can serve as proof of eligibility for future airdrops.
+  3. S1 Commemorative Medal: A season-exclusive medal that will soon be cast as an NFT and can serve as proof of eligibility for future airdrops.
-  4. GPT-4 chat package (600 power/300 power/150 power): A prop that can be used for one-time charging, exceeding the power limit, especially suitable for scenarios that require a large amount of GPT-4 usage.
+  4. GPT-4 Chatting Pack (600 power/300 power/150 power): A prop that can be used for one-time charging, exceeding the power limit, especially suitable for scenarios that require a large amount of GPT-4 usage.

 ### S2 Season: 2023-07-16 0:00 (UTC-4) - 2023-07-31 23:59 (UTC-4)